gaudes/ioBroker.slideshow/README.md

 		* Configured view (see next setting)
 		* None, for example when integrating another widget therefore
 	* Target view: View to show when leaving Slideshow

+### FAQ

+**Source FileSystem**

+Can network drives be integrated?

+Yes, but not directly through the adapter. ioBroker now supports a large number of operating systems.
+Accessing and connecting network shares is completely different depending on the operating system.
+In some cases, additional components such as Samba for Linux are also required.
+The connection of the network drive (mapping or mount) can  be done directly by the operating system.
+Under Linux, the mount takes place in a specified directory, e.g. / mnt / pictures.
+This directory can then be used in the adapter configuration.

+**Source Synology**

+Can additional settings like album selection be integrated for Synology PhotoStation?
+Can DSM 7 (Synology Photos) be supported?

+Synology PhotoStation will end with DSM 6.
+The successor, Synology Photos, appears with DSM 7.
+DSM 7 is currently still beta, the final version will probably appear in summer 2021.
+Presumably the developer interface will also change.
+So I won't invest any more effort in the previous version.
+As soon as DSM 7 is officially released, I will check the integration.
+Unfortunately, there was no official Synology documentation for the previous version.
+However, access to certain photo albums or folders can easily be implemented in the current version of PhotoStation.
+To do this, create a user for slideshow under DSM and only give this user permissions to the desired photo albums or folders in the PhotoStation.

 ## Changelog
 <!--